Vodafone UK

+Vodafone Limited, trading as Vodafone UK, is a British telecommunications company, owned since May 2025 by VodafoneThree, a joint venture between Vodafone Group and CK Hutchison Holdings.
+The country's first cellular phone call was made on the Vodafone network in 1985, and the world's first SMS text message in 1992.

-Vodafone UK is a British telecommunications services provider, and a part of Vodafone Group Plc, the world's second-largest mobile phone company.
-Vodafone is the third-largest mobile network operator in the United Kingdom, with 17.8 million subscribers as of February 2023, after O2 and EE, followed by Three.
+Vodafone is the third-largest mobile network operator in the United Kingdom, with 18.3 million subscribers as of February 2025, after O2 and EE, and followed by sister company Three.

-Vodafone has been the longest running network in the country since its first cellular network call was made in January 1985.
-The company's current slogan since 2020 is “Together we can”, replacing the previous slogan "The future is exciting.
-Ready?".
-The current branding and logo was created in 2017.
+In June 2023, it was announced that subject to regulatory approval, Vodafone UK and Three UK would merge to create Britain's biggest mobile network.
+The merger was approved by the Competition and Markets Authority in December 2024, and completed in May 2025, with the company becoming part of VodafoneThree.
+Within six months of the merger, customers were expected to receive access to a shared Vodafone-Three network.

 History

 Mobile network

 In 1981, Racal Electronics Group won its bid for the private sector UK Cellular licence, and created Racal Telecomms Division.
 The same year, Racal formed a joint venture with Millicom named 'Racal Vodafone'.
 The Vodafone name was first unveiled on 22 March 1984.
-Vodafone made the first ever cellular telephone call in the United Kingdom on 1 January 1985, from St Katharine Docks to Newbury, and launched the UK's first cellular network later that year.
+Vodafone made the first cellular telephone call in the United Kingdom on 1 January 1985, from St Katharine Docks to Newbury, and launched the UK's first cellular network later that year.
 'Vodapage' was launched two years later, providing 80% of the United Kingdom's population with a paging service, and a service called 'Vodata' was also launched for voice and data.

 Racal Telecom was demerged from Racal Electronics in 1991, becoming Vodafone Group, and introduced the country's first GSM mobile phone network the same year.
 The company launched digital data, fax and a text messaging service with Vodata in 1994.
 Vodafone also began working with Globalstar to develop and launch a satellite to provide a Satellite phone service.